 How Does a New Hampshire Umbrella Insurance Protect My Assets?

-An umbrella policy typically can serve as excess coverage over your home, auto, boat, or any other recreational vehicle on which you have purchased personal insurance.
+An umbrella policy typically serves as excess coverage for your home, auto, boat, or any other recreational vehicle on which you have purchased personal insurance.

 All insurance policies have limits.
 With many home and auto policies having a maximum liability limit of $500,000, assuming you purchased this limit, this may not be enough coverage.
 If you are found legally liable for an accident, your home or auto policy will pay up to the policy limit and then walk away once those limits are exhausted.
 You could then be required to pay the remainder out of your pocket.
 If you have a New Hampshire umbrella insurance policy, you could have an additional $1 million or more in liability protection.